ucdavis/HPCCF-franklin-docs/docs/cryoem.md

 The `+intel` variants were compiled with AVX2 support and configured with the `-DMKLFFT=True` flag, so they use the [Intel OneAPI MKL](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/api-based-programming/intel-oneapi-math-kernel-library-onemkl.html) implementation of `FFTW`.
 All the GPU variants are targeted to a CUDA compute version of 7.5.
 The full Cryo-EM software stack is defined in the HPCCF [spack configuration repository](https://github.com/ucdavis/spack-ucdavis/blob/main/environments/hpccf/franklin/cryoem/spack.yaml), and we maintain our own [Relion spack package definition](https://github.com/ucdavis/spack-ucdavis/blob/main/repos/hpccf/packages/relion/package.py).
+More information on the configurations described here can be found in [the Relion docs](https://relion.readthedocs.io/en/release-4.0/Installation.html#configuration-options).

 The different modules may need to be used with different Slurm resource directives, depending on their variants.
 The necessary directives, given a module and job partition, are as follows: